The assessors will assess your answers for questions 2 to 9. Your answers to questions 1 and 10 are not scored as they are for monitoring only.

 You must also upload an appendix detailing the relevant skills and experience of each partner and subcontractor and the role that they will be fulfilling in the project.
-It must be a PDF, no larger than 10MB, with a maximum of one page per partner and subcontractor.
+It must be a PDF, no larger than 10MB, with a maximum of one page per partner.
 The font must be legible at 100% zoom.

 You must upload a video to YouTube or Vimeo.
 You must provide a link to your video and any passwords to allow access to it, in your answer to this question.
 Please ensure your video is ‘unlisted’ in the privacy settings.

 Your video must be no longer than 60 seconds.
 In your video you must summarise:

 - the benefits it will bring to customers

 If we are unable to view your video or it is not hosted on Vimeo or YouTube, your application will be made ineligible.
 The video must remain available until 30 June 2022.

 More information on how to create an unlisted video on YouTube and Vimeo.